David Buchan

-David Buchan (1780 – after 8 December 1838) was a Scottish naval officer and Arctic explorer.
+David Buchan (c.
+1780 – after 8 December 1838) was a Scottish naval officer and Arctic explorer.

 Family

 In 1802 or 1803, he married Maria Adye.
 They had at least three children.

 Exploration

 In 1806, Buchan was appointed as a lieutenant in the Royal Navy, and from about 1808 to 1817 he operated in and around Newfoundland.
 In 1810 he was captain of HMS Adonis.
 In autumn 1810 he conducted an expedition to the River of Exploits.
 From there he and his men marched inland for 130 miles to establish contact with the dwindling native Beothuk population, one of the Indigenous peoples of the Americas in the region.
 The expedition resulted in the death and decapitation of two marines at their hands.

 In 1813, Adonis and the frigate Rosamond escorted the Newfoundland fishing fleet back to Britain.
 The voyage was stormy and the vessels separated near the English Channel.
 Adonis regained the convoy but as they approached the Scilly Islands they encountered a French fleet.
 Adonis was too small meaningfully to defend the convoy and in fact only escaped by jettisoning all her guns.

 The 1818 Spitzbergen expedition was nearly the first the many Arctic expeditions that followed the Napoleonic Wars.
 It set out at the same time as that of John Ross into Baffin Bay.
 Both were prompted by the interest of John Barrow in Arctic exploration and the fact that in 1817 whalers reported that the normal ice between Greenland and Spitzbergen had disappeared.